Hexio-io/haproxy-k8s-lb/README.md

 # haproxy-k8s-lb

-External LoadBalancer for Kubernetes.
+**External LoadBalancer for Kubernetes.**

 This container consists of a HA Proxy and a controller.
-Controller pools Kubernetes services in regular intervals and automatically updates a HA Proxy configuration.
+Controller pools Kubernetes services in regular intervals and automatically updates the HA Proxy configuration.

 This container is ment to run OUTSIDE of Kubernetes cluster and it's purpose is to provide an external LBaaS when no cloud provider is available (or not wanted).

 Of course you can use MetalLB but when you have no access to L2 network or BGP is not applicable this is a good alternative.

-**IMPORTANT: It's necessary to run a container in a host network in order to HA Proxy to be able to bind IP addresses.**
+**IMPORTANT: It's necessary to run a container in a host network mode in order to HA Proxy to be able to bind IP addresses.**

 Also, you can open ports using classic Docker way but then bind IPs in k8s services must be set to `127.0.0.1` or `*`.

 **NOTE:** The controller also updates the k8s service status so the service will not remain in a `<pending>` state and the specified `loadBalancerIP` will be available as a service `External IP`.

-## Prerequisities
+## Prerequisites

-You must setup a service account in your k8s cluster that has access to `services` and `nodes` resources.
-The `service` resources must be writable.
+You must setup a service account in your k8s cluster that has access to `services` (rw), `services/status` (rw) and `nodes` (r) resources.

-You can find sample manifests in a `deployment` directory.
+You can find example manifests in a `deployment` directory.

 ## Run